-You are entitled to request information the council keeps, under freedom of information, general data protection regulation and environmental information regulations.
+You are entitled to request information the council keeps, under the freedom of information act, the data protection act and GDPR and the environmental information regulations.

 Making a request for information from the council is very simple.

-- we need your request to be in writing.
-You can download and complete the form on this page and return it to us in the post or email us at firstname.lastname@example.org Or you can use our online form, this will provide you and us with a record of exactly information you have requested.
+- we prefer your request to be in writing.
+You can download and complete the form on this page and return it to us in the post or email us at email@example.com Or you can use our online form, this will provide you and us with a record of exactly information you have requested.
 You can ask verbally if you prefer but we suggest following this up with written confirmation.

 - include as much detail about the information you want as possible, such as what the information is about, which department you think might have the information or the dates you want the information for.

 If you want information other than your own personal information, this will be handled under the Freedom of Information Act 2000 or Environmental Information Regulations 2004, please check that it is not already available through our publication scheme.
 If the information is not available we need;

 - the request to be in writing.
 This can be a letter or an email or you can use our online form or download and return our access to information request form.

 - a name and address for us to send the response, for electronic files this can be an email address.